gemmaporrill1/replit/general_notes.md

 ## Emmet cheat sheet
 - https://docs.emmet.io/cheat-sheet/

-## Assignment - 07 March
+## Assignment - 08 March
 - squash and merge
 - rebase and merge
     - how they are different from normal merge in Git
+- what are forks
+- git rebase -i -> master command